aksommerville/myscrypt/README.md

 - - But keep the current "Constant mode" for players that want to avail themselves of the spoilers.
 - - Also will need persistence.
 So up to three options at Hello: Continue, New Constant, New Fresh
 - - Ensure there's overlap among the key and name lengths, otherwise an experienced player could skip decrypting in Fresh mode.
+- - As long as we're adding things, we could also add "Easy mode" with no encryption.
+Is there any point to playing in that mode?
+No. Maybe for children?
+- - Actually.... nix the Constant mode.
+Keep it like this for the jam, but afterward let's make it always randomize.
 - [x] When killed by a fireball, it would be better to linger for a sec and show soulballs exploding from the hero.
 Maybe for changelings too?
 - [x] Hello modal: Keystroke during the intro animation should snap the animation complete instead of submitting.
 - - Also, the animation is driven randomly.
 Can we force a time limit on it?